KBC Group NV Invests $72,000 in Unisys Co. (NYSE:UIS)

-KBC Group NV bought a new position in shares of Unisys Co.
-(NYSE:UIS – Get Rating) in the second quarter, according to the company in its most recent Form 13F filing with the Securities and Exchange Commission (SEC).
-The fund bought 5,960 shares of the information technology services provider’s stock, valued at approximately $72,000.
+KBC Group NV acquired a new position in Unisys Co.
+(NYSE:UIS – Get Rating) during the 2nd quarter, according to its most recent 13F filing with the Securities and Exchange Commission.
+The institutional investor acquired 5,960 shares of the information technology services provider’s stock, valued at approximately $72,000.

-Other institutional investors and hedge funds have also modified their holdings of the company.
-Captrust Financial Advisors boosted its position in Unisys by 76.7% during the first quarter.
-Captrust Financial Advisors now owns 3,761 shares of the information technology services provider’s stock worth $81,000 after acquiring an additional 1,633 shares during the last quarter.
-UBS Group AG boosted its position in Unisys by 152.3% during the first quarter.
-UBS Group AG now owns 4,690 shares of the information technology services provider’s stock worth $102,000 after acquiring an additional 2,831 shares during the last quarter.
-Arrowstreet Capital Limited Partnership acquired a new position in Unisys during the first quarter worth about $203,000.
-Princeton Capital Management LLC acquired a new position in Unisys during the first quarter worth about $206,000.
-Finally, GSA Capital Partners LLP acquired a new position in Unisys during the first quarter worth about $217,000.
-Hedge funds and other institutional investors own 97.42% of the company’s stock.
+Several other large investors have also recently made changes to their positions in the stock.
+Strs Ohio increased its stake in Unisys by 42.7% during the 2nd quarter.
+Strs Ohio now owns 31,400 shares of the information technology services provider’s stock worth $377,000 after buying an additional 9,400 shares during the period.
+Money Concepts Capital Corp increased its stake in Unisys by 13.9% during the 2nd quarter.
+Money Concepts Capital Corp now owns 13,390 shares of the information technology services provider’s stock worth $166,000 after buying an additional 1,632 shares during the period.
+ARS Investment Partners LLC increased its stake in Unisys by 24.9% during the 2nd quarter.
+ARS Investment Partners LLC now owns 54,319 shares of the information technology services provider’s stock worth $653,000 after buying an additional 10,824 shares during the period.
+State of Alaska Department of Revenue increased its stake in Unisys by 9.5% during the 2nd quarter.
+State of Alaska Department of Revenue now owns 51,171 shares of the information technology services provider’s stock worth $615,000 after buying an additional 4,460 shares during the period.
+Finally, Bank of America Corp DE increased its stake in Unisys by 69.8% during the 1st quarter.
+Bank of America Corp DE now owns 70,668 shares of the information technology services provider’s stock worth $1,528,000 after buying an additional 29,039 shares during the period.
+97.42% of the stock is currently owned by institutional investors and hedge funds.

 Unisys Price Performance